fielddaylab/lakeland/README.md

 #### farmharvested (index=27)
 *Introduced in v11.*
+Occurs when a farmbit harvests a farm (and thus produces 2 corn).

 | Key | Value | Description |
 | --- | --- | --- |